Learn how to paint stripes like an outdoor rug on a patio concrete slab from this detailed tutorial!

 6. Paint first color stripe with two coats, drying in between coats.

-We used a smaller foam brush to cut in close to the edges.
+Then we painted all the dark stripes and used a smaller foam brush to cut in close to the edges.

 Painting along the grass was fun (not!).